BILINGUAL CAPITAL REGION/CITY

 Located between its Flemish Dutch-speaking North and Walloon French-speaking South, Brussels is the multi-faceted, multicultural international capital of Belgium.

-Pentagonal tree-lined boulevards surround historic central Brussels where walls stood until the early 19th century.
+Tree-lined boulevards surround the historic, pentagonal-shaped central Brussels where walls once stood until the early 19th century.
 Historically, the natural topography created a division between the riverside merchant district and the elite area to the east.
 The commercial “lower town” contains the medieval marketplace (French: Grand Place; Flemish: Grote Markt).
 At its core stands the soaring tower of City Hall (Hôtel de Ville/Stadhuis) on the south end.

 Facing the hall on the north end is the King’s House (Maison du Roi/Broodhuis), now Brussels City Museum.
 The square is surrounded by ornate 17th-century guildhalls, many of which now house restaurants.
 Nearby are the 19th-century Stock Exchange and two 18th-century squares, the Place du Nouveau Marché aux Grains (Nieuwe Graanmarkt) and the Place des Martyrs (Martelaarsplein).